-Additionally, the creation and management of this nature study area will provide a site for TMPF's existing Student Stewards Program to engage thousands of economically underserved Washoe County students in an exploration of nature while doing hands-on, experiential science for this and other citizen science projects.
-Beyond that, agencies and organizations such as the Nevada Department of Wildlife, Keep Truckee Meadows Beautiful, and Sierra Nevada Journeys will be able to access the site for their education programs.
+Additionally, the creation and management of this nature study area will provide a site for agencies and organizations such as the Nevada Department of Wildlife, Keep Truckee Meadows Beautiful, and Sierra Nevada Journeys to access the site for their education programs.
 This infrastructure improvement project to restore an invaluable wetland area located on a public park will not only restore the habitat, but will serve to improve the quality of science education in the greater Reno-Sparks community.